Str. nach Fichtenwalde exit from Autobahn 9

 These include: apparitions of former patients, soldiers and staff; shadow figures sliding along the walls who occasionally approach the living; disembodied voices, phantom footsteps, screams and other unexplained sounds; light anomalies; cold and hot spots; dark shapes moving quickly past the empty windows and feelings of being watched, being followed, not being alone and not being wanted.

-An eeriness is said to cover the entire site but that would be hard to avoid in such a large abandoned area with such an unknown but legendary history.
+An eeriness is said to cover the entire site but that would be hard to avoid in such a large abandoned area with such an unknown but dark and legendary history.

 Status: Historical Castle; Open Seasonally

 The castle was built in the 13th Century by Ulrich Von Laaber in order to create a defensive structure for the safety of the surrounding area.